Pit River: Course

 The Pit River rises in several forks in Modoc, Lassen and Shasta counties in the northeastern corner of California.
 The 58 mi South Fork Pit River - West Valley Creek - Cedar Creek source originates just southeast of Buck Mountain in the Warner Mountains, in the extreme southeastern corner of the Modoc National Forest 9 mi west of the California–Nevada border.
 The South Fork is formed from the confluence of several creeks in Jess Valley 13 mi northeast of Madeline and flows west through a narrow canyon, past Likely, then generally north through a broad ranching valley where its waters are diverted for irrigation and waterfowl conservation via an extensive system of canals.

 The 30 mi long North Fork - Linnville Creek tributary begins 5 mi southeast of the town of Davis Creek, near Goose Lake.
 It flows generally south-southwest, joining the South Fork from the north near Alturas.
 Although Goose Lake is generally considered the terminal sink of an endorheic basin, it will overflow into the Pit River during floods; however this has not occurred since 1881 due to large diversions of water for agriculture.

 The combined river flows west-southwest in a winding course across Modoc County, past Canby and through the Modoc National Forest in the narrow Stonecoal Valley Gorge.
 It turns south to flow past Lookout and into northern Lassen County, past Bieber, to emerge into the ranching region of Big Valley.
 North of Little Valley it flows into northeast Shasta County and the Shasta National Forest.
 Then the river reaches Fall River Valley, where it is joined by the Fall River, which is fed by one of the largest freshwater spring systems in the United States.
 After passing through the town of Fall River Mills, the river drops over Pit River Falls, then enters the head of a long serpentine canyon that cuts through the southern Cascade Range.
 It then turns south to join the Sacramento River as the eastern arm of Shasta Lake reservoir, approximately 15 mi north of Redding.
 Potem Creek joins the river at Potem Falls.
-Two major tributaries, Squaw Creek and the McCloud River, join the Pit from the north within the lake.
+Two major tributaries, Sulanharas Creek and the McCloud River, join the Pit from the north within the lake.
 The lower 30 mi of the river forms the longest of the five arms of Shasta Lake, which is formed by Shasta Dam on the Sacramento downstream from the original confluence.